tomsWebConsulting/twcsl/v7.1/Page/Store/List/Store Page List Categories Description Add/README.md

 * **2025-12-03**

-  * fixed with code not working with some Store page settings
+  * fixed code not working with some Store page settings
   * bumped version to 0.12.5

 * **2025-12-02**